 Organic Fruit puree – The overview

-The demand for organic fruit purees has been on the rise over recent years due to the awareness about its health benefits and nutritional values.
+The demand for organic fruit puree has been on the rise over recent years due to the awareness of its health benefits and nutritional values.
 The term organic refers to the way the fruits are grown and harvested.
-The regulations for organic fruit purees vary from country to country.
+The regulations for organic fruit puree vary from country to country.
 However, in most countries, organic fruits must be grown without the use of herbicides, synthetic pesticides and fertilizers.
 The organic production of fruits involves a combination of using natural fertilizers and best environmental practices.
 Organic farming improves the quality of the soil, reduces pollution and helps in conserving groundwater levels.

 Organic fruit purees are manufactured from organic fruits that are naturally ripened and grown without the use of harmful chemicals.
 Our organic fruit purees are manufactured from organically certified farms.
 Our organic fruit purees are certified by the EU, USDA, and JAS certification bodies.
 A product can be claimed organic only when the certification bodies evaluate the manufacturers and issue a certificate to label their product as organic.

-The difference between conventional and organic agriculture lies in the origin of fertilizers and pesticides.
-Pesticides and fertilizers must be of “natural origin” in organic fruits cultivation.
-For instance, the pesticides must be the products that can be extracted from natural minerals such as mineral copper sulfate.
-However, pesticides can be synthetic in traditional agriculture which is manufactured in laboratories.
+The difference between conventional and organic fruit cultivation lies in the origin of fertilizers and pesticides.
+Pesticides and fertilizers must be of “natural origin” in organic fruit cultivation.
+For instance, the pesticides must be products that can be extracted from natural minerals such as mineral copper sulfate.
+However, pesticides can be synthetic in traditional farming which is manufactured in laboratories.

 Organic farming regulation – labels and standards